 I've always held Labor Day as the most underrated holiday on our calendar.
-The observance sneaks up on the calendar, bestowing an unexpected three-day weekend.
 It's a welcome respite from the awfulness of August, while also marking the start of football season.
-Most importantly, it's one of the last junctures of guaranteed good golf weather before the fickleness of autumn sets in.
+That it never ceases to sneak up on the calendar -- "Woah, we have a three-day weekend?" is an added bonus.
+Most importantly, it's one of the last junctures of guaranteed good golf weather before fall's volatility sets in.
 Nevertheless, there are certain precautions one needs to take when heading out to the course.
 Here are the five keys to playing golf on Labor Day weekend:

 Meet or beat the rooster's crow

 Otherwise, pack like you're going on a three-day trip.
-Because if you start after 10:00 a.m., that's how long you'll be out there.
+It's going to be a long round.